-IoT is based on the concept where wirelessly connected sensors are embedded in almost any commonly used devices such as refrigerators, auto-parts, washing machines and even dog collars.
-This means everything can be tracked, it’s inventory managed and can be made accessible through a continuous stream of signals.
-This constant flow of interacting devices will help the businesses to move away from the product-oriented theme to the service-oriented theme.
-But it also brings us to one important issue to address.
-According to estimates, there will be around 10 million inter-connected devices and objects in the next four years.
-This will create a huge amount of tracking to identify those things and also verify who owns them, authenticate their interaction with other things in the interloop.
+The IoT is based on a concept where wirelessly connected sensors are built into almost every common appliance, such as refrigerators, car parts, washing machines and even dog collars.
+This means that everything can be tracked, its inventory managed and accessed through a continuous stream of signals.
+This constant stream of interacting devices will help companies move from being product-centric to service-centric.
+But this also brings us to an important problem that we need to address.
+It is estimated that there will be about 10 million interconnected devices and objects in the next four years.
+This will create a huge tracking effort to identify these things and also verify who owns them and authenticate their interaction with other things in the interloop.

-How will IoT influence the landscape of Blockchain technology in the future?
+How will the IoT impact the landscape of blockchain technology in the future?

-Many reputed organizations such as IBM have already started testing and experimenting with the applicability and future potential uses for the blockchain network and the Internet of Things (IoT)
+Many renowned organizations, such as IBM, have already begun testing and experimenting with the applicability and future uses of the blockchain network and the Internet of Things (IoT)

-For integrating the blockchain network with the IoT, developers must ensure that they treat every individual device as a unique user of the blockchain.
-Therefore, every vital piece of information that gets transmitted from the IoT device is processed by the Blockchain network as a transaction.
+To integrate the blockchain network into the IoT, developers must ensure that they treat each device as a unique user of the blockchain.
+Therefore, any important information transmitted by an IoT device will be processed by the blockchain network as a transaction.

-In theory this system does sound feasible, however, this is only possible if the size and the transmission of the messages are limited.
-Commercial deployment of blockchain based businesses will take some time as the blockchain based IoT network has to be upgraded significantly in order to serve many users.
+In theory, this system sounds feasible, but this is only possible if the size and transmission of messages are limited.
+Commercial adoption of blockchain-based businesses will take some time, as the blockchain-based IoT network will need to be significantly upgraded to serve many users.

-One of the main problems the blockchain network is facing these days is the scalability factor.
-To increase the scalability, optimizing the chain will help a bit but for mainstream market applications one must boost up the transaction processing speed which will affect other applications connected to the chain as well.
+One of the main issues facing the blockchain network today is the scalability factor.
+To increase scalability, optimizing the chain helps a bit, but for mainstream market applications, you need to increase the transaction processing speed, which also affects other applications connected to the chain.

-At present, only the Ethereum network has more flexibility than other networks such as bitcoin, which can process only six transactions per second.
-To make a jump from six transactions per second to hundreds of thousands of transactions per second is definitely unrealistic.
+Currently, only the Ethereum network has more flexibility than other networks like Bitcoin, which can only process six transactions per second.
+Jumping from six transactions per second to hundreds of thousands of transactions per second is definitely unrealistic.

-In order to handle this, an unprecedented scalability solution must be implemented.
-Plasma, an Ethereum scaling solution, could become a practical solution to the severe scalability issues of blockchain networks.
-It uses multiple blockchain networks that are interconnected with each other, and several aspects of transactions are kept confidential through the usage of ZK-SNARKs cryptographic system.
-This reduces the size of transactions and ultimately, increases the capacity of the blockchain.
+To handle this, an unprecedented scalability solution needs to be implemented.
+Plasma, an Ethereum scaling solution, could be a practical solution to the severe scalability problems of blockchain networks.
+It uses multiple blockchain networks that are interconnected, and various aspects of transactions are kept confidential by using ZK-SNARK’s cryptographic system.
+This reduces the size of transactions and ultimately increases the capacity of the blockchain.

-However, even with side chains and second-layer solutions like Plasma or Lightning Network, it is still out of the question for a blockchain to handle hundreds of thousands of data points per second.
-IBM is currently focused on developing centralized blockchain networks.
-With the implementation of permission blockchain networks, there is a definite trade-off between security and flexibility.
-Nevertheless, this will assist in the successful implementation of blockchain technology with IoT in the near future.
+However, even with side chains and second-layer solutions such as Plasma or Lightning Network, it is not yet possible for a blockchain to process hundreds of thousands of data points per second.
+IBM is currently focusing on the development of central blockchain networks.
+There is a clear trade-off between security and flexibility when implementing permission blockchain networks.
+Nevertheless, this will help blockchain technology to be successfully deployed in the IoT in the near future.

-Currently, permission blockchain networks are the only realistic solution in terms of scalability and there are a few organizations which specialize in designing permissioned Blockchain networks.
-Brugu is one of the few reputed organizations apart from IBM which has successfully created permission private blockchain networks for numerous clients.
-The conglomeration of IoT and Blockchain can do wonders for the business.
-If you have any further queries regarding Blockchain network, please visit Brugu
+Currently, permission blockchain networks are the only realistic solution in terms of scalability, and there are few organizations that specialize in developing permission blockchain networks.
+Brugu, along with brugu, is one of the few reputable organizations that has successfully created permission private blockchain networks for numerous customers.
+The interaction of IoT and Blockchain can do wonders for business.
+If you have more questions about blockchain network, please visit brugu